 Our minds fill with chatter, our view of the world becomes tainted and distorted, and our ability to be present is lost.

 It should.
 Life is often frantic and exhausting.
 And it is impacting our happiness, health, education, work, and even the economy.

 There is growing recognition that mindfulness-based therapies offer support for our mental health.
 Perhaps less well known, these techniques also dramatically improve our physical wellbeing.

 Mindfulness takes us beyond coping and making do.
-The techniques help us to see the world differently; to grow, flourish and live a more compassionate, fulfilled life.
+The techniques help us to see the world differently, grow, flourish, and live a more compassionate, fulfilled life.

 If mindfulness were a pill, we should all be taking it.

 This article will not solve all your problems.
-And yet, it will introduce you to the importance of mindfulness, and explore some of the reasons why you should be practicing it.
+It will introduce you to the importance of mindfulness and explore some of the reasons why you should be practicing it.

 Why Is Practicing Mindfulness Important?